MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 **_Screen 7: total rows vs. unique rows in the country column_**

 As shown in the screenshot above, our table contains 28 countries.
-Now I'll check their names and how many records there are for each country.
+I checked their names and how many records there are for each country.

 ```sql
 SELECT country, COUNT(*) AS name_duplicates